 The zoo is open daily from 9am – 5pm.
 Admission is $10 for adults and $5 for children ages 3 – 11.

-6. Hike to St. Maarten’s highest point
+7. Hike to St. Maarten’s highest point

 Pic Paradis rises from the center of St. Maarten and is the highest point on the whole island.
-You can follow the trails from just above Loterie Farm to two observation decks that provide spectacular views over the lush rainforest and the entire island.
+You can follow the trails from just above Loterie Farm to two observation decks that provide spectacular views over the lush rain forest and the entire island.
 You might spot some of the wild monkeys that live in the coconut palms.

 A free hiking map is available from the tourist office.
 The road to Pic Paradis is just past the turnoff for Columbier.

-7. Learn to be a sailor
+8. Learn to be a sailor

-The boys hoist the sail in the morning; their hard work rewarded with shots.
+The boys hoist the sail in the morning; their hard work is rewarded with shots.
 And we sail the blue waters of the Caribbean as flying fish launch themselves out of the water toward the deserted Prickly Pear Cay off the coast of Anguilla.

 Sail to Prickly Pear for the day on Wednesdays and book online.
-Check-in time is 9am and returns to Simpson Bay around 5pm, so this is not suitable for cruise ship passengers.The cost is $119 per person plus $15 port fee.
-Passport required.
+Check-in time is 9am and returns to Simpson Bay around 5pm, so this is not suitable for cruise ship passengers.
+Passport is required to bring on this St. Maarten day tour.